As we approach the middle of May and through November Hurricane Season here in Mexico is upon us.

 - Reserve water for flushing toilets

-- Ice and anything else you may need to obtain to last 2-3 days should be secured.
+- Ice and anything else you need to obtain for 2-3 days should be secured.

-- Make sure you have fueled up your vehicle, gas pumps run on electricity, and in extended outage gasoline may not be available.
+- Ensure you have fueled up your vehicle, gas pumps run on electricity, and gasoline may not be available in an extended outage.

-- Check the level of your Stationary Propane Tank for cooking so that you have ample fuel for cooking.
+- Check the level of your stationary propane tank so that you have ample fuel for cooking.

-- Safeguard your important papers such as passports, insurance policy, etc in case you need to evacuate or flooding occurs.
+- Safeguard your important papers, such as passports, insurance policies, etc, in case you need to evacuate or flooding occurs.

 - Prepare your Hurricane shutters if you have them.